 - In a medium saucepan, combine the cherries, 1/4 cup sugar and Grand Marnier over medium heat and mix to combine.
 Stir and cook until the cherries are hot and bubbly.

-- In a double-boiler combine chocolate chips, 3 tbsp sugar, milk and salt.
+- In a double-boiler combine dark chocolate, 3 tbsp sugar, milk and salt.
 Cook over medium heat, stirring regularly until the mixture is smooth.
 Combine ricotta, Greek yogurt and vanilla in a stand mixer or large mixing bowl and whip until thoroughly mixed.
 While the chocolate mixture is warm, but not hot, slowly pour it into the cheese mixture while whisking.
 Beat until everything is incorporated, stopping to scrape down the sides of the bowl as needed.

 - Crush the chocolate cookies in a food processor or place them in a plastic storage bag and crush with a rolling pin.